marviigrey/CRUD-API-AWS-PROJECT/README.md

 DynamoDB: is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
-DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup, configuration, replication, software patching, or cluster scaling.
+DynamoDB lifts off the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup, configuration, replication, software patching, or cluster scaling.